 What We Support

 Our original mandate is quite broad in its direction to support and enrich the communities in which the Foundation’s members are involved.
 In its early years, it tried to spread its grants evenly over the categories of arts and culture, health, social services, research and publication, and education.
 More recently demands have been such that we have narrowed our focus primarily to arts and culture with more or less token grants outside these areas.
 Worthy requests from the health care sector in particular became quite overwhelming, and for well over a decade we have not considered annual and on-going appeals from disease and condition-specific organizations.
-The Foundation is quite public about its distributions and our granting history is available on our “Grants Made” page here.
-Reviewing our more recent grants is probably the best way to get a sense of what we support, keeping in mind that those seemingly outside our general parameters are best explained by specific member interest or connection.
+The Foundation is quite public about its distributions and our full granting history is available on our “Grants Made” page here.
+Reviewing our more recent grants is probably the best way to get a sense of what we support, keeping in mind that those grants seemingly outside our general parameters are best explained by specific member interest or connection.